cpence/rletters/README.md

 Also, several features of RLetters wouldn't be possible without the excellent work of other Ruby programmers.
 Thanks in particular to those behind [RSolr](https://github.com/mwmitchell/rsolr) and [RSolr::Ext](https://github.com/mwmitchell/rsolr-ext), [citeproc-ruby](https://github.com/inukshuk/citeproc-ruby), and [bibtex-ruby](https://github.com/inukshuk/bibtex-ruby).

+Charles Pence and Grant Ramsey were supported in the development of RLetters by the [National Evolutionary Synthesis Center (NESCent,)](http://www.nescent.org) NSF #EF-0905606.

 ## Copyright ##